 Animal products of all sorts were used in love potions all across the world.
 According to History Answers, recipes called for:

-"sparrow heads, deer heart, the droppings of a stork, fat of a snake, brain of a sparrow, testicles of an ass, bones from a left side of a toad which has been devoured by ants, blood and heart of a pigeon, and...bat’s blood in beer."
+"sparrow heads, deer heart, the droppings of a stork, fat of a snake, brain of a sparrow, testicles of a donkey, bones from a left side of a toad which has been devoured by ants, blood and heart of a pigeon, and...bat’s blood in beer."

 Blood And Insects Were The 16th Century French Equivalent Of An Aphrodisiac